 How to collect a plant specimen for disease diagnosis

 Let's say your tomato plants have dark, weepy sores.
 Or the rhododendron leaves along your house are yellow and droopy.
-Perhaps you'd like to know what gray, sticky gunk is on your honeysuckle buds.
+Perhaps you'd like to know what that gray, sticky gunk is on your honeysuckle buds.

-If you bring a sample of a diseased plant to a county office of the Oregon State University Extension Service, a Master Gardener or home horticulture agent will try to answer your question.
-But, if the problem is too tricky to diagnose by simple means, they may want to send it to OSU's Plant Clinic in Corvallis.
-If so, be prepared to be billed for the service.
+If you bring a sample of a diseased plant to a county office of the Oregon State University Extension Service, a Master Gardener™ or home horticulture agent will try to answer your question and diagnose the problem.
+If the problem is too tricky to diagnose by simple means, they will ask if you would like your specimen sent to the OSU Plant Clinic on the Corvallis campus, along with the information you provided.
+(Note: This clinic is a fee-based service so you would be billed.)

-Select plant material showing the symptoms you are actually concerned about.
+Select plant material showing the symptoms you are concerned about.
 If possible, also bring in a healthy sample to compare it to.

-If the disease involves wilting, or if verticillium wilt or Dutch elm disease is suspected, bring several branch sections one inch in diameter and 12 inches long from branches with wilting or yellow leaves.
+If the disease involves wilting, or if Verticillium wilt or Dutch elm disease is suspected, bring several branch sections one inch in diameter and 12 inches long from branches with wilting or yellow leaves.
 Put samples in a plastic bag to prevent drying.

 • When did you first notice the disease?